Nina Chanel Abney: Career

-Abney is best known for her colorful graphic large-scale paintings, four of which are included in the 30 Americans exhibition organized by the Rubell Museum of works by African American artists of the last three decades, which has toured museums and galleries in America since 2008.
-Her work has also appeared in the Whitney Museum, the Jack Shainman Gallery, as well as the Kravets Wehby Gallery in Chelsea.
+Abney is best known for her colorful graphic large-scale paintings, four of which are included in the Rubell Museum's 30 Americans exhibition of works by African American artists of the last three decades, which has toured museums and galleries in the United States since 2008.
+Her work has also appeared in the Whitney Museum, the Jack Shainman Gallery, and the Kravets Wehby Gallery.